QuentinRa/blog.quentinra.dev/cyber/cybersecurity/vms.md

   * `sudo apt install seclists` to install [SecLists](https://github.com/danielmiessler/SecLists/) wordlists.
 * Notes
   * Use the right-arrow to use the suggested command
+  * In the top-right corner, you can find your IP address (tun0)

 **BlackArch** 😶‍🌫️